 Clean cactus leather furniture and accessories with a damp cloth soaked with mild soap and water solution.
 Make sure to wipe the surface completely dry.

-To take care of wine or juice spills, use shampoo instead of mild soap and ensure to clean the spill as soon as possible.
+To clean wine or juice spills, use shampoo instead of mild soap and clean the spill as soon as possible.
 Avoid cleaning with bleach, acetone, oil, vinegar, waxes, or detergent cleaners.

 Studies have revealed that pleathers contain toxic substances harmful to humans and wildlife.
-Both cacti and pleather are cruelty-free.
-But it would seem that plastic-based leather has a higher environmental footprint.
+Both cacti and pleathers are cruelty-free, but plastic-based leather seems to have a higher environmental footprint.

 Also, pleather is not biodegradable and will contribute to the plastic pollution crisis.
 Even if they made plastic vegan leather from plastic waste like recycled nylon or recycled polyester, it still has costly impacts.